svgrekk/CourierOptimizer/README.md

-# CourierOptimizer – Part I of ACIT4420 Final Assignment
+#  Part I of ACIT4420 Final Assignment
 This repository contains **Part I** of the final assignment for the ACIT4420 Python scripting course at OsloMet.